-Oregon Coast Community College (OCCC) has a coenrollment agreement with Linfield College and the OCCC Nursing program to give students graduating from our program an opportunity to pursue a Bachelor's in Nursing degree.
-The Co-Admission Agreement between Linfield College and OCCC facilitates student progression from the Associate of Applied Science degree program to the Bachelor of Science degree program (RN to BSN) through consistent program communication, curricular coordination, and focused academic advising.
+Oregon Coast Community College (OCCC) has multiple co-enrollment agreements to give students graduating from our program an opportunity to pursue a Bachelor's in Nursing degree.
+These Co-Admission Agreements facilitate student progression from the Associate of Applied Science degree program to the Bachelor of Science degree program (RN to BSN) through consistent program communication, curricular coordination, and focused academic advising.
 Collaboratively, we are promoting successful undergraduate educational experiences for our nursing students.
+OCCC currently has co-admission agreements with Linfield University, Bushnell University, OHSU, Chamberlain College of Nursing, and Grand Canyon University.